exonum/exonum-doc/src/get-started/create-service.md

 the wallet and its balance.
 Inside the wallet we want to store the public key to validate requests from the owner of the wallet.
 We want to store the name of the owner for convenience reasons.
 Also, we need to keep the current balance of the wallet.
-Summing it all up, `Wallet` type will look like:
+Summing it all up, `Wallet` datatype will look like:

 ```rust
 encoding_struct! {